Changing an Income Tax Return That You Have Already Filed

 - Complete form TP-1.R-V, Request for an Adjustment to an Income Tax Return, and mail it to us, together with the documents justifying your request.

-- Use the Request to Change Income Tax Return Information online service to request an adjustment to certain lines of your income tax return (certain restrictions apply).
+- Use the Request to Change Income Tax Return Information online service in My Account for individuals to request an adjustment to certain lines of your income tax return (certain restrictions apply).

 Note that you must complete form TP-1.R-V and mail it to us if you are in any of the following situations: